falconx/encounter-react/README.md

 Phase 4:
 1. [x] Create found presences page and list found presences.
 2. [x] Link found presences menu item from map to page.
-3. [ ] Leave a message when releasing a presence.
+3. [x] Leave a question when releasing a presence.
-4. [ ] Show presence message when on confirmation page before collecting a presence.
+4. [x] Show presence question when on confirmation page before collecting a presence.
 5. [x] Show profile image of presence uid on confirmation page before collecting a presence.
 6. [ ] Encrypt facebookId or entire account photo url path on the server via proxy.